alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 When someone does shuffle off, have them roll Last Breath as normal.
 On the 7-9 result, Death offers a bargain: if the dying character vows to help make the Impending Doom come true, Death will let them go free!
 Consider treating the 2-6 result as the 7-9 result.
 These bargains are hella fun.

-Also, keep that Impending Doom in mind for all the usual reasons -- like when you want to rock show signs of an approaching threat or reveal an unwelcome truth.
+Also, keep that Impending Doom in mind for all the usual reasons -- like *when you want to rock show signs of an approaching threat or reveal an unwelcome truth*.

-OPPOSITION QUESTIONS
+### OPPOSITION QUESTIONS
 Ask one or more of the following questions to get ideas about the opposition.

-Bard or Wizard, why do you need protection when you travel here?
+>Bard or Wizard, why do you need protection when you travel here?

-Cleric or Paladin, what enemies of your faith dwell here?
+>Cleric or Paladin, what enemies of your faith dwell here?

-Druid, who troubles your land?
+>Druid, who troubles your land?

-Fighter or Barbarian, what have you come here to slay?
+>Fighter or Barbarian, what have you come here to slay?
 Why do you hate or fear them?

-Thief, who controls this territory?
+>Thief, who controls this territory?

-Ranger, what beasts hunt these lands?
+>Ranger, what beasts hunt these lands?

-Anyone, who else in the world wants to achieve <premise>?
+>Anyone, who else in the world wants to achieve <premise>?

-Anyone, what is guarding <premise>?
+>Anyone, what is guarding <premise>?

-MORE QUESTIONS!
+### MORE QUESTIONS!

-Dungeon World warlock Tim Franzke has compiled a wonderful list of playbook-specific GM hints that will help you be a fan of the characters.
+Dungeon World warlock Tim Franzke has compiled [a wonderful list of playbook-specific GM hints](https://docs.google.com/document/d/1f2MR7NyN41T9QxsYXUhMJCUvXWWX0VYxp1tAtYiOxWs/edit) that will help you be a fan of the characters.
 Check it out for more ideas about how to tailor your DW game to your party.

-BONDS
+## BONDS
 After you’ve got enough Q&A to establish your scenario, ask each character to write one Bond.
 If they need a little prompting, here are some questions you can ask that address standard Bonds:

-Barbarian, who here nearly got you killed?
+>Barbarian, who here nearly got you killed?
 How?

-Bard, who here have you traveled with before?
+>Bard, who here have you traveled with before?

-Cleric, who here do you trust as a good and faithful person?
+>Cleric, who here do you trust as a good and faithful person?
 Why?

-Druid, who here have you shared a secret rite of the land with?
+>Druid, who here have you shared a secret rite of the land with?
 Why did you trust them?

-Fighter, who here have you sworn to protect?
+>Fighter, who here have you sworn to protect?

-Paladin, who here has stood beside you in battle?
+>Paladin, who here has stood beside you in battle?

-Ranger, who here have you guided before?
+>Ranger, who here have you guided before?

-Thief, who here knows incriminating details about you? <Other Player>, what do you know?
+>Thief, who here knows incriminating details about you? <Other Player>, what do you know?

-Wizard, who here will play an important role in the events to come?
+>Wizard, who here will play an important role in the events to come?

 And here are some questions that could create alternate Bonds:

-Barbarian, who here would fit in in your homeland?
+>Barbarian, who here would fit in in your homeland?
 Who would you invite to come home with you?

-Bard, who here have you heard of before?
+>Bard, who here have you heard of before?
 What did you hear about them?

-Cleric, who did you once refuse to heal?
+>Cleric, who did you once refuse to heal?
 Why?

-Wizard, who here are you experimenting on?
+>Wizard, who here are you experimenting on?
 What have you done to them?

-A MOVE TO ESTABLISH MORE BONDS DURING PLAY
+### A MOVE TO ESTABLISH MORE BONDS DURING PLAY

-When you Aid or Interfere, roll +Bond like you normally would.
+**When you Aid or Interfere**, roll +Bond like you normally would.
 If you have no Bond with the recipient, roll +nothing.
 After your beneficiary makes their move, write a Bond with them inspired by the outcome of the move.﻿

-SCENE ONE: GETTING UNDERWAY.
+## SCENE ONE: GETTING UNDERWAY.

 Okay, we’ve got characters, a setting, and some premises.
 It’s time to roll dice!
 Here's my script for kicking that off:

-"Dungeon World is a conversation between all of us.
+*"Dungeon World is a conversation between all of us.
 Occasionally something will happen in that conversation that'll trigger the rules and some dice rolling.
-At first, I'll call out those triggered moves, but as you become more familiar with the rules, feel free to call them out yourselves."
+At first, I'll call out those triggered moves, but as you become more familiar with the rules, feel free to call them out yourselves."*

 Start the party in a location that is one or two cards distant from the final location.
 When the curtain rises, they're face-to-face with some monsters.
-Start at the instant where the party first encounters the monsters.
-Do not start with immediate hostilities.
+Start at the instant where the party first encounters the monsters. **Do not start with immediate hostilities**.
 Give the players a chance to short-circuit a fight with a social or knowledge move -- more on that below.

 Describe the surroundings and the monsters and then ask, “what do you do?”

-THE MONSTERS
+### THE MONSTERS
 Make sure you know why the monsters are there--it should be relevant  to something revealed in Q&A. Perhaps they are pawns of the big boss sent to fight the party, or perhaps they are competing for the same goals as the party.